ImpactsWiki/pyko/_sources/strength.md

 ## Fracture and void space

-Dynamic fracture is implemented.
+Dynamic fracture is implemented as an optional feature.
+Fracture needs development to be more stable or ignored under extreme conditions.

-Fracture requires the Mie-Grueneisen EOS or a tabular EOS with a tension region.
+Fracture requires an EOS with a tension region.

+The fracture algorithm is not used if the frac input block is not included.
+Comment out or remove to prevent facture.

-pfrac is the fracture stress. nrhomin is the maximum distension (rhomin/rhoref).
+Input parameters: pfrac is the fracture stress. nrhomin is the maximum distension (rhomin/rhoref).
 The default value for nrhomin is 0.8.

 Example configuration file entry (mks):
 ```